Configuring HPE GreenLake SSO SAML Authentication with ADFS

 -

-Note: This name should match the HPE GreenLake Attribute sets in the HPE GreenLake SAML configuration at step 7.
+This name should match the HPE GreenLake Attribute sets in the HPE GreenLake SAML configuration at step 8.

 Building hpe_ccs_attribute value